simoniz0r/spm/README.md

 # How can I contribute?

 Curious about [AppImage](https://github.com/AppImage) development?
 Want to contribute?
-[AppImage](https://github.com/AppImage) welcome pull requests addressing any of the open issues and/or other bugfixes and/or feature additions.
-In the case of complex feature additions, it is best to contact us first, before you spend much time.
-See our list of issues and get in touch with us in #AppImage on irc.freenode.net.
+[AppImage](https://github.com/AppImage) welcomes pull requests addressing any of the open issues and/or other bugfixes and/or feature additions.
+In the case of complex feature additions, it is best to contact [AppImage](https://github.com/AppImage) first, before you spend much time.
+See [AppImage's](https://github.com/AppImage) list of issues and get in touch with us in #AppImage on irc.freenode.net.